Dragonmystic707/exalted-reincarnated/docs/solars/Solars.md

 events that will happen in the scene, which is now considered a fact so long as there is no interference.

-#### *Summoner’s Call*
+#### *Anima Assistant*

-Spend 4 Anima.
-Immediately summon a lesser Elemental or demon to assist you for the Day.
-They act as a 3-dot Ally.
+Spend 2 Anima.
+You shed a portion of you anima into glowing, burning shell(s) of your choice of shape—either a single creature, or a group of small creatures.
+These assistant(s) are an extension of yourself—a perfect execution of your will.
+They are represented as a 4-dot Ally.

 ###  Night